 An intelligent PBX solution using Iridium to operate as a telephone, Internet portal, GPS device and SMS terminal.

-The MCG-101 was designed using 100% digital technology.
+The MCG-101 was designed and built using 100% digital technology.
 This enables the system to provide clear, true to life audio, and eliminates any internal echo problems.
 For external interface portions of the system, such an analog POTS telephone, echo cancellation is performed by a hardware echo canceler.